Motorhome and Away

 We found the scheme to be good value for money and the sites mostly of a high standard.
 The ones in popular resort areas especially in Italy were quite busy with many Dutch campers, reflecting the success of the scheme.
 The low season dates are mostly to the end of June or early July and September onwards but some weeks in Spring around public holidays are excluded at some sites.

-Link to the ACSI website and the latest edition of the guide can be purchased from Vicarious Books in the UK (also see links page)
+See the ACSI website for the latest details of the guide which can be purchased from Vicarious Books or the Camping and Caravanning Club in the UK (also see links page)

-Also Annual membership schemes such as France Passion can provide free motorhome stopovers at vineyards and farms.
+Also associations such as France Passion and similar schemes in Italy, Belgium, the Netherlands and Spain can provide free motorhome stopovers at vineyards and farms for an annual fee.

 | home| top UK Campsites | Camping Guides | UK TouringEuropean touring |